 Uluru aka Ayers Rock

-Our whistle stop self guided tour of Australia continued, next up was Ayers Rock, or by its Aboriginal name Uluru.
+Our whistle stop self guided tour of Australia continues, after touring Sydney next up was Ayers Rock, or by its Aboriginal name Uluru.
 We got an amazing view as we came in for landing at Connellan Airport, albeit a rather bumpy flight via Alice Springs, Phil compared it to like riding the Big One rollercoaster in Blackpool!
-Stepping out of a plane the extreme dry heat hit us (39ºC) and gave us a taste of what was to come, we headed straight to the air conditioned arrival hall to get our hire car for the next few days.
+Stepping out of a plane the extreme dry heat hit us (39ºC) and gave us a taste of what was to come, we headed straight to the air conditioned arrival hall to get our hire car for the next 2 days in Uluru.
 The airport looked like it had an airplane graveyard too, which was an eerie sight of abandoned unmarked planes parked in the desert.

 Yulara & Our Hotel